aschearer/LocWarden/README.md

     Excel Importer
             Imports languages stored as Excel files.
+            Parameters:
+                    numberOfHeaderRows (number, optional): How many rows should be skipped from the beginning.
+Default is 1. keyColumn (number, optional): Column index for loc key.
+Default is 0. descriptionColumn (number, optional): Column index for loc description.
+Default is 1. valueColumnForMaster (number, optional): Column index for loc value in master language.
+Default is 2. valueColumnForNormal (number, optional): Column index for loc value in non-master languages.
+Default is 3.

     Templated Key Exporter
             Takes a template file and exports a copy per language with parameters replaced with localized text.